Spartacus: Legacy and recognition

 Toussaint Louverture, a leader of the slave revolt that led to the independence of Haiti, has been called the "Black Spartacus".

 Adam Weishaupt, founder of the Bavarian Illuminati, often referred to himself as Spartacus within written correspondences.

-In communism

-In modern times, Spartacus became an icon for communists and socialists.
+In modern times, Spartacus became a hero and icon for communists and socialists.
 Karl Marx listed Spartacus as one of his heroes and described him as "the most splendid fellow in the whole of ancient history" and a "great general, noble character, real representative of the ancient proletariat".
 Spartacus has been a great inspiration to left-wing revolutionaries, most notably the German Spartacus League (1915–18), a forerunner of the Communist Party of Germany.
 A January 1919 uprising by communists in Germany was called the Spartacist uprising.
 Spartacus Books, one of the longest running collectively-run leftist book stores in North America, is also named in his honour.
 The village of Spartak, in Donetsk Oblast, Ukraine, is also named after Spartacus.